This Usage-page is about:

 It is used as a landcape tree because it is picturesque, has an unusual shape of the crown, provides shade and gives a bold accent.
 In average sized landscapes it may become too large, therefore several varieties are available, incl. columnar types, with finer growth habit, better fall colour etc. (see also on my page The tree).

-insects, air pollution, fire and even radioactive radiation it is also
+to diseases, insects, air pollution, fire and even radioactive radiation

-used as a street tree in cities and urban areas.
-It is also planted in
+it is also used as a street tree in cities and urban areas.
+It is also

-parks and along boulevards because of its unique form and yellow leaf colour
+planted in parks and along boulevards because of its unique form and yellow

-in fall.
-For instance in Japan many are planted in parks and along avenues,
+leaf colour in fall.
+For instance in Japan many are planted in parks and

 However so far not many are used as a roadside tree in the USA and Europe.